 Garnett, M.S. & Attwood, T. (2021).
 Autism Working: A Seven-Stage Plan to Thriving at Work.
 Jessica Kingsley Publishers. www.jkp.com

-With our colleague Barb Cook, we have created a presentation on autism and employment to be webcast on the 4th of March with more information on our website.
+With our colleague Barb Cook, we have created a presentation on autism and employment available as an online course, with more information on our website.
 This webcast will include aspects of social communication and be of great interest to:

 - HR Managers